luisbraganca/morning/README.md

 Simplified APP selector, toggle its visibility with `Ctrl Alt Down` or by clicking `menu`.
 You can save your favorite websites here.

-> **TIP:** Try using complete `URL`s, for example if you clear all cookies on exiting the browser, if may be useful to put the `URL`to the login pages.
+> **TIP:** Try using complete `URL`s, for example if you clear all cookies on exiting the browser, it may be useful to put the `URL`to the login pages.
 Or if you're constantly going to a section on a website, try using the `URL` that leads directly to that section.

 ### Notes